laurenwisniewski/Case-Study/README.md

 ## Map of Documentation
 1. DATA folder: The DATA folder includes a "Data" file with a link to the description of the dataset on the Keras website.
 There is also a description of the dataset and class labels in the Data Appendix in this folder.
 2. RESOURCES folder: Contains online resources to aid in the reproduction of this case study.
-3. SCRIPTS folder: Includes Case_Study.ipynb, which holds all the source code for loading and preprocessing the data, building and training the CNN-based autoencoder, generating test image embeddings, and displaying similar test images.
+3. SCRIPTS folder: Includes Case_Study_Code.ipynb, which holds all the source code for loading and preprocessing the data, building and training the CNN-based autoencoder, generating test image embeddings, and displaying similar test images.

 ## Instructions for reproducing results
 To reproduce the results of this study, follow the steps outlined below: